Spirion - Custom Find

-This page will explain how to use the customfind feature in identity finder, these features include the use of keywords, regular expression (regex) statements, and the use of dictionary files.
+This page will explain how to use the customfind feature in Spirion, these features include the use of keywords, regular expression (regex) statements, and the use of dictionary files.

 Regular Expressions (Regex statements)

 This setting allows you to specify any regular expressions (RegEx) to include in the search.
 Regular expressions allow you to search for patterns such as a sequence of digits, a word surrounded by white space, and even complex formatted strings.
 Spirion uses the Perl regular expression syntax from the boost libraries.

 For example, to search for 2 digits followed by a dash followed by 4 digits, you could add the RegEx: